Opinionated-Blueprints/10-Books-Full-of-Rails/Readme.md

 13:30 UTC 10.01.2021
 (Compatible with older versions)
-- Blueprints from Entry/Exit books now have normal signals instead of chain signals at their ends, increased throughput
+- Blueprints from Entry/Exit books now have normal signals instead of chain signals at their ends, increased thruoghput

+16:30 UTC 20.01.2021
+(Technically compatible but station names changed so you'll have to change the names of your existing stations accordingly or suffer OCD damage for the rest of the run.
+Alternatively you can copy your stations book, and replace the one from this update with it to get the rest)
+- station names changed from colored text to icons of respective logistic chests resulting in drastically reduced length
+- added 8 car stations
+- added 2 lane buffered 4-way intersections based on "Whirlpool" by Tallinu
+- 4:2 4-way (2) has been improved.
+While It was proven impossible to make it upgradable from 2 lane 4-way, it is now symmetric and doesn't let trains change lanes resulting in higher throughput

 </details>